matteocarpi/Julia-Vandehof/_drafts/freunde.md

 current: false
 only_current: false
 main_pictures: []
+description: |-
-description: Die Kinder präsentieren in einer Foto- und Kostüminstallation ihre eigenen Fantasiefiguren in Anlehnung an die in Mies van Houts „Freunde“ gezeichneten Wesen.
+  Die Kinder präsentieren in einer Foto- und Kostüminstallation ihre eigenen Fantasiefiguren in Anlehnung an die in Mies van Houts „Freunde“ gezeichneten Wesen.
 Die Besucher*innen sind eingeladen, selbst ein Kostüm zu basteln.
 Anschließend können sie damit ihre ungewöhnlichen Formen der Fortbewegung auf einer Mini-Bühne zeigen.

+  ***

+  In a photo and costume installation, the children present their own fantasy figures based on the creatures drawn in Mies van Hout's "Friends".
+Visitors are invited to make their own costumes.
+Afterwards, they can use it to show their unusual forms of locomotion on a mini-stage.
 gallery: []
 youtube_link: ''
 press: false